- This event has passed.

-Join acclaimed poets Kimberly Blaeser and Sean Hill for a conversation on the craft of writing the novel.
+Join acclaimed poets Kimberly Blaeser and Sean Hill for a conversation on the craft of writing poetry.

 Thursday, November 12: Poetry of Place in a Pandemic World with Kimberly Blaeser